-In May of 2021, Google is rolling out a new algorithm called Page Experience.
+In mid June of 2021, Google is rolling out a new algorithm called Page Experience.
 This new update to the algorithm provides a combination of several site performance metrics that will affect how websites are ranked in the search engine.
 This is an important Search Engine Optimization (SEO) update to understand as it may have an impact on your business’s search engine rankings.

 At Agile Digital Strategy, we love to keep up to date with the latest SEO, web design and digital marketing trends online.
 Here is a breakdown of what the update will look like, how it can be used to your advantage and tools you can use to track your performance on Google with this new update.
 This guide will help you to prepare for these new changes to Google.

 What Is Google Page Experience?

 In a nutshell, Page experience includes all aspects of how users interact with a web page.
 The new Page Experience update will determine how good or bad a site’s user experience is, and that will factor into where your website ranks in search results.
 In Google’s own words: